Mausoleum of Ziaur Rahman: Approach bridge

-The approach Bridge is the main entrance point of the Mausoleum complex, it is a rainbow shaped suspended bridge, which is constructed right in middle of Mausoleum.
+The approach bridge is the main entrance point of the mausoleum complex.
+It is a rainbow shaped suspended bridge, which is constructed right in the middle of the mausoleum.
 The surface of the bridge has glass marble engraved in it.
-Prof Dr A F M Saiful Amin, BUET analyzed the bridge for vibration serviceability.
-There is another bridge which can be accessible from the side of Ministry of defense's office.
+Civil engineer A F M Saiful Amin analyzed the bridge for vibration serviceability.
+There is another bridge that can be accessed from the side of the Ministry of Defense's office.